This post was originally published in November of 2018, and now updated 12/2019.

 Okay, now that that is out of the way, many women see me because of recurrent vaginal irritation.
 I’m talking about itching, irritation, odor, and just overall heightened awareness of their vagina.
 Some women may have a yeast infection, bacterial vaginosis or urinary tract infections once in a blue moon.
 Others may find themselves with irritating symptoms every month, every other month or more.

-How do I keep vaginal infections away?
+How do I keep infections of the vagina, like yeast infections, away?

 For clarity, I am speaking about spontaneous vaginal infections, not sexually transmitted infections.
 There are many ways a person can prevent or decrease the risk of STIs.
 Check out THIS post about the types of sexually transmitted infections one can contract and how to avoid them.